openmobilityfoundation/mobility-data-specification/provider/README.md

 To represent a route, MDS `provider` APIs must create a GeoJSON [`FeatureCollection`](https://tools.ietf.org/html/rfc7946#section-3.3), which includes every [observed point][geo] in the route, even those which occur outside the [municipality boundary](#municipality-boundary).

 Routes must include at least 2 points: the start point and end point.
 Routes must include all possible GPS or GNSS samples collected by a Provider.
 Providers may round the latitude and longitude to the level of precision representing the maximum accuracy of the specific measurement.
 For example, [a-GPS](https://en.wikipedia.org/wiki/Assisted_GPS) is accurate to 5 decimal places, [differential GPS](https://en.wikipedia.org/wiki/Differential_GPS) is generally accurate to 6 decimal places.
 Providers may round those readings to the appropriate number for their systems.

+Routes are optional, as they may contain sensitive information and local policies could forbid their availability.

 ```js
 "route": {